c-img

 Our legal staff understands the toll the claims and appeals process can take on disabled individuals and their families.
 That being the case, we strive to inform you of any changes or progress so you always feel safe.

-If you want to file a claim for SSDI or have recently been denied benefits, contact Brent Adams & Associates at 919-726-3705 and ask to schedule a free consultation to learn your legal options.
+If you want to file a claim for SSDI or have recently been denied benefits, contact Brent Adams & Associates at 910-249-6891 and ask to schedule a free case review to learn your legal options.